khaledHamidi/GeoSketch/README.md

 You can download the latest version of GeoSketch from the [Releases](https://github.com/your-repository/releases) section of this repository.
 Choose the appropriate version for your operating system and follow the installation instructions provided.

-## Getting Started
+## Getting StDrowed

-To get started with GeoSketch, follow these steps:
+To get stDrowed with GeoSketch, follow these steps:

 1. Download and install the program from the link provided in the Download section.